pga2rn/IB-DTM_framework/README.md

 ## Overview

-The simulation framework implements a N * M map, each cross in the map represents a RSU.
-The simulated vehicles will be moved from one cross to another cross, enter or leave the map, from time to time.
-The RSU collects the trust value offset of each vehicle, and further calculate the trust value of each vehicle.
+The simulation framework implements a N * M grid, each cross in the map represents a **RSU**.
+The simulated **vehicles** will move from one cross to another cross, enter or leave the map, from time to time.
+The RSU collects the **trust value offset** of each vehicle, and further calculate the **trust value** of each vehicle.

-The time stream of simulation is divided into many epochs, each epoch contains several slots which lasts for many seconds.
+The time stream of simulation is divided into many **epochs**, each epoch contains several **slots** which lasts for many seconds.
 The whole map will update at every slot, move vehicles and generate trust value offsets for each vehicle.
 At the end of each epoch, the trust value of each vehicles will be generated.

 ## Documents

 There are also documents in the subfolder, including:

 1. core/ : logics of simulation
-2. shared/timefactor: definition of timefactor
+2. vehicles/: data structure definition of vehicle instance
-3. shared/dtmtype: definition of data structure for holding trust value, trust value offsets and trust value storage
+3. dtm/rsu: data structure definition of RSU instance
-4. sim-map/: definition and construction of the simulation map
+4. shared/timefactor: definition of timefactor
-5. services: components of the simulator
+5. shared/dtmtype: definition of data structure for holding trust value, trust value offsets and trust value storage
-6. statistics:
+6. sim-map/: definition and construction of the simulation map

 ## project Architecture: